zerazerg/hf-and-hot-move-rows-fail/README.md

 # TestHfHot

-This project just tries to move rows in a `Handsontable` while upating the `Hyperfomula` instance attached to it.
-So, objectives:
+This project aims to move rows in a `Handsontable` while updating the `Hyperfomula` instance attached to it.
+Therefore, it should work as follow:
 * **Move 1 (or more if possible) row** in the displayed `Handsontable` table **to another row**.
 * **Before the `Handsontable` starts rendering**, the `Hyperfomula` instance should be updated already with the **formulas recalculated**.
 * **The re-rendered `Handsontable` shouldn't have any row wrongly displayed**.

-Must work in `Google Chorme` and `Microsoft Edge`* (if fworks in `Mozilla Firefox` bonus points)
+It has to work in `Google Chorme` and `Microsoft Edge` (if works in `Mozilla Firefox` also better)

 ## Terminilogy
 * **Show =>** What the end user sees, *when entering* the cell to edit.